 - Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), a national accrediting agency recognized by the U.S. Department of Education. - Eligible to participate in the student financial assistance programs authorized by Title IV of the Higher Education Act of 1965, as amended. - Licensed by the Commission for Independent Education, Florida Department of Education.
-Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL, 32399; 888-224-6684; License No. 416. - A member of the Florida Association of Postsecondary Schools and Colleges. - Approved for the training of veterans and eligible persons under the provisions of Title 38, United States Code.
+Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL, 32399; 888-224-6684; License No. 416. - A member of the Florida Association of Postsecondary Schools and Colleges. - Approved for the use of VA Educational Benefits for those who are eligible.